-The best TL response for UV fields was found to SC sample.
-On the other hand, the corresponding linear fitting for the sample SC is shown in Fig. 8.
+Thus the best TL response for UV fields was found to SC sample.
+The corresponding linear fitting for the sample SC is shown in Fig. 7.
 The selected points in these curves are corresponding to 1, 5, 10 and 20 seconds, which provided a correlation coefficient equal to 0.98847.